instant-dev/vectors/README.md

 ## Usage

-Once you've imported and instantiated the package, you can use it like so.
+Once you've imported and instantiated the package, it's easy to use.

-Set a batch engine:
+### Set a batch engine

 ```javascript
 // values will automatically be batched appropriately